openwebdocs/owd-website/pages/content/posts/self-experimentation-with-csp.md

 ## Auto-CSP

 The Netlify feature also connects with an idea that was mentioned in the [TPAC session on security docs](https://openwebdocs.org/content/posts/swag-at-tpac-anaheim/) and which recently [landed in Angular](https://github.com/angular/angular-cli/pull/28663): tool support to deploy a CSP automatically based on a configuration setting.
-We'd like to include this in our CSP documentation and again, not just its existence but the specific web app architectures for which it is appropriate.
+We'd like to include this in our CSP documentation and again, we'd like to talk about not just its existence but the specific web app architectures for which it is appropriate.

-For example, Netlify's dynamic CSP automatically inserts nonces into all `<script>` tags in the document.
-This is counter to the guidance for strict CSP, which recommends that you should use a proper templating system to insert nonces, or you will add nonces to script tags that were injected server-side.
+For example, the typical usage of nonces in a strict CSP is for the server to use a template to insert them in the script tags that it intends to include in the documents it serves.
+The server's explicit intention is important here: it means that even if an attacker tricks the server into inadvertently including a malicious script (for example, in a [reflected XSS attack](https://portswigger.net/web-security/cross-site-scripting/reflected)), then the injected script won't contain the nonce, and it won't execute.

+By definition, though, auto-CSP doesn't understand the server's intention.
+Netlify's dynamic CSP runs in the CDN, and automatically injects the nonce into every `<script>` tag it finds in the document that the server provided.
+If this contains scripts that the server inadvertently included, they will be given the nonce, and will be allowed to execute.

-So this kind of CSP is appropriate for a web app that's based on client-side rendering, as it protects against client-side script injection.
+What Netlify's CSP does is protect against client-side script injection, where the front-end code inadvertently inserts a malicous script by calling an unsafe DOM API like [`document.write()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/write).
+So this kind of CSP is appropriate for a web app that's based on client-side rendering.

 ## So... does OWD have a CSP yet?